After logging on to the system for the first time, you will see the main screen:

 If you want to initiate an immediate backup, click run ASAP in the Operations column.

-This process can be monitored in Status column of the Backup Monitor tab.
+N2WS will report that the backup policy will now run.
+The process can be monitored in Status column of the Backup Monitor tab.